Odulat/error-handler-package/README.md

 ```
 ## Usage

-After that register In the captureException method of App\Exceptions\Handler like this.
+After that register captureException method of App\Exceptions\Handler like this.

 ``` php